TheProfs/row-mapper/README.md

 ## Use case

-Assume you have a table named `event` and you want to move all it's rows to another table named `new_event` - which could reside in another database.
+Assume you have a table named `users` and you want to move all it's rows to another table named `archived_users` - which could reside in another database.

 While you move the data you might also need to convert each row's data to another format.